Lung Cancer Policy Network

 The Network’s initial goal was to create a community to enable exchange of lessons learnt from the implementation of lung cancer screening.
 As the Network has developed, our goals have expanded to encompass wider aspects of early detection, care pathways and policy advocacy.

-We were also delighted to have the interactive map of lung cancer screening, nominated as a finalist for the Excellence in Communicating and Using Data category at the 2023 Communique Awards.
+The interactive map of lung cancer screening was shortlisted as a finalist for the Excellence in Communicating and Using Data category at the 2023 Communiqué Awards.

-As Secretariat, HPP created and manages the Lung Cancer Policy Network’s website, Twitter, LinkedIn and YouTube accounts.
+As Secretariat, HPP created and manages the Lung Cancer Policy Network’s website, X (Twitter), LinkedIn and YouTube accounts.

 Key partners and stakeholders